-Sclerosing mesenteritis is a rare idiopathic disorder characterised by chronic non-specific inflammation involving the adipose tissue of the bowel mesentery 1 and may be related to Weber-Christian disease 2.
+Sclerosing mesenteritis is an uncommon idiopathic disorder characterised by chronic non-specific inflammation involving the adipose tissue of the bowel mesentery 1.

 Typically this condition afflicts adults in their 60s with mild male predilection although reports vary 1,2,4.

-Often sclerosing mesenteritis is asymptomatic, but may present with non specific abdominal pain, altered bowel habit and weight loss.
-Occasionally intermittent partial bowel obstruction is encountered 2.
-A firm left upper quadrant/central abdominal mass may be felt 2.
+Often sclerosing mesenteritis is asymptomatic, but may present with nonspecific abdominal pain, altered bowel habits, and weight loss.
+Occasionally, intermittent partial bowel obstruction is encountered 2.
+A firm left upper quadrant / central abdominal mass may be felt 2.

 The disease is said to pass through three stages, although some authors believe these to be separate entities 4:

-- retractile mesenteritis - fibrosis, which may be associated with distortion or lymphatic obstruction
+- retractile mesenteritis / sclerosing mesenteritis: fibrosis, which may be associated with distortion or lymphatic obstruction

 Histology demonstrates 1: